stcorp/avl-use-cases/usecase2/Usecase_2_S5P_AAI_Siberia_Smoke.md

 ## 3. Downloading TROPOMI UVAI files (optional) <a name="paragraph3"></a>

-The TROPOMI UVAI data used in this notebook is obtained from the [Sentinel-5P Pre-Operations Data Hub](https://s5phub.copernicus.eu/dhus/#/home).
+The TROPOMI UVAI data used in this notebook is obtained from the [Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu).
 For Sentinel-5P each level 2 file contains information from one orbit.
 There are approximately 14 orbits per day.
 This notebook uses TROPOMI UVAI data from 6th August 2021 including the following files:

 <i> `S5P_RPRO_L2__AER_AI_20210806T003208_20210806T021338_19758_03_020400_20221026T213121.nc` </i>
 <i> `S5P_RPRO_L2__AER_AI_20210806T021338_20210806T035507_19759_03_020400_20221026T213201.nc` </i>